casper-network/docs-archive/glossary/B.rst

 The `block proposal <B.html#block-proposal>`_ happens first, and the proposed `proto block <P.html#proto-block>`_ contains a set of deploys that have not been executed yet.

 Only after consensus on a *proto block* has been reached, the deploys are executed.
-The resulting new global state `root hash <R.html#root-hash>`_ is put into an actual block, together with the executed deploys.
+The resulting new global state `root hash <R.html#root hash>`_ is put into an actual block, together with the executed deploys.

 Note that only validators can create valid blocks.

 Block finality
 ^^^^^^^^^^^^^^
-Block finality in the `Highway <H.html#highway>`_ protocol is expressed by a fraction of nodes that would need to break the protocol rules in order for a block to be reverted.
-During periods of honest participation finality of blocks might reach well beyond 1/3 (as what would be the maximum for classical protocols), up to even 1 (where 1 is complete certainty).
+A block is "finalized" if the validators agree on adding it to the blockchain.

+There are different levels of *finality* in the `Highway <H.html#highway>`_ protocol.
+A finalized block has a fault-tolerance *F*, expressed as a fraction of the total stake.
+For an observer to see a conflicting block as finalized, several validators whose total stake exceeds *F* would have to collude and show different information in a way that would ultimately be detected and punished (see `slashing <S.html#slashing>`_).

 Block gossiping
 ^^^^^^^^^^^^^^^